schneider128k/deep_rl/README.md

 The policy found at the end managed to land the lunar lander, but only got approx. 50 as total reward.
 TODO: add the ability to save and load model.

+### Meeting on 02/22

+- Recap of reward-to-go policy gradient
+- Improvements of reward-to-go policy with baselines (value, q, and advantage functions)

 ---

 ### Topics for future meetings